sahib/brig/README.md

 ## Donations

-I really would like to work more on `brig`, but my day job (and the money that comes with it) forbids that.
 If you're interested in the development and would think about supporting me financially, then please [contact me!](mailto:sahib@online.de) If you'd like to give me a small & steady donation, you can always use *Liberapay*:

 <noscript><a href="https://liberapay.com/sahib/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>

 *Thank you!*

-## Focus

-`brig` tries to focus on being up conceptually simple, by hiding a lot of complicated details regarding storage and security.
-Therefore I hope the end result is easy and pleasant to use, while being secure by default.
-Since `brig` is a "general purpose" tool for file synchronization it of course cannot excel in all areas.
-This is especially true for efficiency, which is sometimes sacrificed to get the balance of usability and security right.